 Fortunately, tinnitus is rarely an indication of a serious disorder and a specialist will be able to check this for you.

-There’s no single treatment for tinnitus that works for everyone.
-However, if an underlying cause of your tinnitus can be found, treating that may improve your tinnitus.
+There’s no single treatment that works for everyone.
+However, if an underlying cause can be found, treating that may improve your symptoms.
 If a specific cause can’t be found, treatment will focus on helping you manage the condition on a daily basis.
-This may involve sound therapy (listening to neutral sounds to distract you from the sound of tinnitus), cognitive behavioural therapy (CBT) or tinnitus retraining therapy (TRT) to help retrain the way your brain responds to tinnitus so you start to tune the sound out and become less aware of it.
+This may involve sound therapy (listening to neutral sounds to distract you from the sound of tinnitus), cognitive behavioural therapy (CBT) or tinnitus retraining therapy (TRT) to help retrain the way your brain responds to the condition so you start to tune the sound out and become less aware of it.